 What is the role of a School Council representative?

-Current members of the School Council think that their role is to bring ideas from the pupils within their Hubs to the meetings.
+Current members of the School Council think that their role is to bring ideas from the pupils within their Departments to the meetings.

 Who are the School Parliament representatives for 2018/2019?